burabure/dactyl-keyboard/README.md

 # My Dactyl-ManuForm Keyboard

-This is a fork of the [Dactyl](https://github.com/burabure/dactyl-keyboard), a parameterized, split-hand, concave, columnar, ergonomic keyboard with some custom tweaks done by [@burabure](https://github.com/burabure):
+This is a fork of the [Dactyl](https://github.com/adereth/dactyl-keyboard), a parameterized, split-hand, concave, columnar, ergonomic keyboard.
+I've applied a couple fixes to the geometry and also:

 - added kailh switch support and kailh hot swap socket cradles for every switch.
 - added 3d printable wrist rests